Stop Losing Air Through Leaky DuctsPortland Duct Sealing

 Verification Testing

-After sealing, we verify airflow improvement at registers and can perform post-sealing duct leakage testing to document the reduction in air loss.
-You receive documentation of the work completed.
+After sealing, we check airflow at every register and can run a post-sealing duct blaster test to document how much leakage we eliminated.
+You get full documentation of the work.

-We use only professional-grade materials that last for decades:
+No duct tape here.
+We use materials rated to last decades:

 - Mastic Sealant: Water-based adhesive that hardens permanently and flexes with temperature changes